-- .11 In accordance with CN's safety standards, Contractor's personnel must wear CN required personal protective equipment at all times while on CN right-of-way.
+- .8 Contractor's personnel shall not crawl under, climb over or pass through standing railway equipment. - .9 Contractor's personnel shall not cross a track within 8 metres (approximately 25 feet) of standing railway equipment. - .10 CN has many power and/or communication cables buried within the CN right-of-way.
+The Contractor shall be sure of their location before making any excavation, driving stakes or otherwise penetrating the ground surface. - .11 In accordance with CN's safety standards, Contractor's personnel must wear CN required personal protective equipment at all times while on CN right-of-way.
 Such equipment will include hard hats, safety footwear, safety glasses and reflective apparel.
-Hearing and respiratory protection and fall arrest equipment shall be worn where signs are posted or when a potential hazard exists. - .12 No CN plant, signal, structure, equipment or property of any kind may be tampered with, modified or removed. - .13 Hi-rail equipment shall only be operated on the track by personnel qualified in the latest version of the Canadian Rail Operating Rules. - .14 Horseplay, practical jokes, fighting or any other activity that may create a hazard will not be tolerated. - .15 Contractor's personnel shall immediately abide by instructions from CN personnel. - .16 Metal measuring tapes or other metal appliances are not to come in contact with the rail of any tracks. - .17 There will no be interference with the safe movement of trains.
+Hearing and respiratory protection and fall arrest equipment shall be worn where signs are posted or when a potential hazard exists. - .12 No CN plant, signal, structure, equipment or property of any kind may be tampered with, modified or removed. - .13 "Hi-rail" equipment shall only be operated on the track by personnel qualified in the latest version of the "Canadian Rail Operating Rules". - .14 Horseplay, practical jokes, fighting or any other activity that may create a hazard will not be tolerated. - .15 Contractor's personnel shall immediately abide by instructions from CN personnel. - .16 Metal measuring tapes or other metal appliances are not to come in contact with the rail of any tracks. - .17 There will be no interference with the safe movement of trains.
 Any object waived violently by anyone on or near the track is a signal for trains to stop. - .18 Walking or stepping on a rail, switch, guardrail, interlocking machinery or connection is prohibited.
 Remotely controlled power switches and switch heaters may be activated at any time.
-Extreme caution must be used when in the area of these devices. - .19 Vehicles must stop prior to crossing tracks in yards and observe for approaching movements on track. - .20 If an emergency occurs, CN can be contacted at 1-800-465-9239.
-As an alternate only, contact can be made at CN's Network Operation Centre in Edmonton at 1-800-661-3963. - .21 In addition to Provincial Regulations, seat belts must be worn at all times while in or operating vehicles on CN property.
+Extreme caution must be used when in the area of these devices. - .19 Vehicles must stop prior to crossing tracks in yards and observe for approaching movements on track. - .20 If an emergency occurs, CN Police can be contacted at 1.800.465.9239.
+As an alternate only, contact can be made at CN's Network Operation Centre in Edmonton at 1.800.661.3963. - .21 In addition to provincial regulations, seat belts must be worn at all times while in or operating vehicles on CN property.

-8. RAIL TRAFFIC PROTECTION
+9. RAIL TRAFFIC PROTECTION

-- .1 Note that part of the work shall be carried out adjacent to the Railway's operating tracks. - .2 Up to 40 trains may be operated during any 24 hour period. - .3 The Railway will provide a Protecting Foreman for the protection of the Railway's plant and equipment. - .4 Construction operations shall be carried out without interfering with the continued safe movement of rail traffic. - .1 Bear all cost of train delays and cost of repairs to any rail, ties and ballast required as result of damage caused by the operation. - .5 Give the Engineer 72 hours notice of the hours within which work is to be carried out in order that protection may be provided.
-Time wasted unnecessarily by the Railway personnel due to the Contractor, will be charged against the Contractor.
+- .1 Note that part of the work shall be carried out adjacent to the Railway's operating tracks. - .2 Up to40 trains may be operated during any twenty-four (24) hour period. - .3 Construction operations shall be carried out without interfering with the continued safe movement of rail traffic. - .1 Bear all cost of train delays and cost of repairs to any rail, ties and ballast required as result of damage caused by the operation. - .4 Give the Engineer seventy-two (72) hours notice of the hours within which work is to be carried out in order that protection may be provided.
+Time wasted unnecessarily by the Railway personnel due to the Contractor, will be charged against the Contractor. - .5 General - .1 CN reserves the right to prohibit or halt, without prior notice, any of the Contractor's work which may have repercussions on rail operations that has not been coordinated with CN personnel.